charleskcisco/folio/README.md

 ## Appendix: Shell Script Explanations

 ### device-setup.sh
-`device-setup.sh` configures the device to auto-launch Manuscripts at boot.
+`device-setup.sh` configures the device to auto-launch Manuscripts **at boot**.
+This is specifically designed for our hardware and our students, who we want running this software on their devices almost exclusively.
 It does three things:

 1. **Appends an auto-launch block to `~/.bashrc`.** The block checks whether the current shell is on TTY1 (the physical console) with no graphical session running (`$DISPLAY` and `$WAYLAND_DISPLAY` both unset).
 If so, it executes `~/start-deck.sh`.
 A marker comment makes the append idempotent — if it's already present, the script skips it.
 2. **Installs `~/start-deck.sh`** by copying a template from `support/start-deck.sh` and substituting the placeholder path with the actual repo directory via `sed`.
 This script sets `XKB_DEFAULT_OPTIONS` for compose-key support, then launches Cage (a single-window Wayland compositor) running Foot (a Wayland terminal emulator), which in turn `cd`s into the repo and runs Manuscripts.